johnwyse/garden/README.md

 *Because even vegetables need good neighbors!*

 This is my personal garden planning tool that combines my love for gardening with AI technology.
-As someone who's tired of cramming too many tomatoes into tiny beds or wondering if carrots and onions really make good companions, I built this React app to help design better vegetable garden layouts using OpenAI's intelligence.
+I built this React app to help design better vegetable garden layouts using OpenAI's intelligence and to get practice using AI for a practical purpose..

 ## What It Actually Does

 Instead of guessing where to plant what, this app lets you:

 - **Configure your real garden space**: Tell it how many 2×2, 4×4, or 4×8 foot raised beds you have
-- **Pick your vegetables**: Choose from 20 common vegetables I actually grow (tomatoes, lettuce, herbs, etc.)
+- **Pick your vegetables**: Choose from more than 30 common plants (tomatoes, lettuce, herbs, etc.)
 - **Get smart layout advice**: The AI considers companion planting, spacing, sunlight needs, and growth patterns
 - **Learn as you go**: Each recommendation explains *why* certain plants work well together

-The best part?
-It has a fallback mode when the API is down, so you're never left plantless.

-## My Garden Setup Journey

-I got tired of:
-- Planting tomatoes that shaded out my lettuce
-- Forgetting which herbs pair well with which vegetables
-- Overcrowding beds and getting disappointing harvests
-- Redoing my garden layout every season from scratch

-So I built this tool to remember all the companion planting wisdom and spacing requirements I keep forgetting.

 ## Getting Started